 Alt-1: Indicate the associated gaps (via “gap ID”) in MO; (for PRS measurement, indicating in the association in MG configuration);

 Alt-2: Indicate list of MeasObjectID or use cases in the associated MG configuration

+Alt-3: The network can choose to configure a gap to associate with some particular use cases and/or frequency layer to be measured.

+Alt-4: Define a new IE to configure the association between a measurement gap and frequencies in MeasConfig.